ilyasotkov/learning-kubernetes/labs/intro.md

 ## Project goals

 - Learn to set up and administer Kubernetes clusters of any scale
-- Estabilish a smooth *declarative* workflow for deploying containerized services to Kubernetes clusters
+- Estabilish a smooth *declarative* workflow for deploying containerized applications and services to Kubernetes clusters

 ## Everything as code